Why is Audit important?

 This information can be used to determine if users are regularly having difficulty accessing your EZproxy resources.
 If your audit logs reflect numerous failed attempts and denied access to EZproxy, consider providing more specific instructions via documentation or tutorials to teach your users how to access resources remotely.

 Audit is a position-independent config.txt directive that commands EZproxy to record the occurrence of specified auditing events.
-The logs created by this directive are placed in a file named audit and stored in the EZproxy installation directory.
+The logs created by this directive are placed in a directory named 'audit' within the EZproxy installation directory.
 Individual files are created daily and named by year, month, and day (e.g. 20190512).
 Audit events can be viewed from the /audit EZproxy administration page.
 For more information about viewing audit events, see /audit.